-In the classic form of IOPD, the symptoms arise within the first few months of life.
-A suspicion of classic IOPD usually occurs due to the presence of an abnormal enlarged heart (cardiomegaly) and low muscle tone (hypotonia).
-This form is also characterized by an unusually large tongue (macroglossia) and abnormal enlargement of the liver (hepatomegaly).
+In IOPD, the symptoms arise within the first few months of life.
+A suspicion of IOPD usually occurs due to the presence of an abnormal enlarged heart (cardiomegaly) and low muscle tone (hypotonia).
+It is also characterized by an unusually large tongue (macroglossia) and enlargement of the liver (hepatomegaly).
 Rapidly progressive muscle weakness, including the muscles necessary for breathing, and advancing cardiomegaly, are expected during the clinical course of this disease, and can result in heart and respiratory failure before 1 to 2 years of age.

 After a baby has been diagnosed with IOPD the interval for clinical follow-ups and management strategy should be individualized, and frequent visits to healthcare providers should be expected.
 Furthermore, because this disorder affects multiple organs and body systems, IOPD is usually managed by a lead doctor who has experience with this disorder, and a supporting multidisciplinary team.
 A care team for an infant with IOPD may include: